tristanls-tbp/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 # experiment.
 We'll use a model with a single learning module as specified in
 # monty_config.
 We'll also skip evaluation, train for a single epoch for a single step,
 # and only train on a single object, as specified in config and train_env_interface_args.

+# The order of the defaults matters.
+The defaults are applied in order, from top to bottom.
 defaults:
   # We use the pre-defined /experiment/config/supervised_pretraining values for the config (@config)
   - /experiment/config/supervised_pretraining@config